aklivity/zilla-docs/src/concepts/kafka-proxies/http-proxy.md

 Clients can produce fire and forget HTTP request payload to a Kafka topic.
 The Kafka message key and headers are set using [path params](../../concepts/config-intro.md#dynamic-path-parameters).

+## Idempotency

+Requests can be idempotent (to make multiple identical requests and receive the same response every time) by including an `idempotency-key` header.
+Zilla will use the `idempotency-key` and `zilla:correlation-id` headers to identify and return the same message fetched from the response topic without producing a second message to the request topic.
+Each new `idempotency-key` used will produce a message with "at least once" delivery.
+A second message will be produced if the same request is made in the short window before a correlated response is added to the response topic.
+A Kafka consumer can detect and ignore any potential duplicate requests because they will have the same `idempotency-key` and `zilla:correlation-id`.
+If the `idempotency-key` is used as the Kafka message key, a log compacted topic will remove records where a more recent update exists.

 ## Caching

 Bindings can retrieve messages from a Kafka topic, filtered by message key and headers, with the key and header values extracted from the [path params](../../concepts/config-intro.md#dynamic-path-parameters).